Ex-Citi executive to jury: $1 billion CDO was risky bet, not fraud

 "Brian Stoker acted reasonably," Keker said.
 This case is not about "how you feel about Citigroup, not about how you feel about this high-stakes gambling."

-Stoker's trial is expected to last two weeks and he will likely take the stand in his own defence, the judge said during the jury's lunch break.
+Stoker's trial is expected to last two weeks and he will likely take the stand in his own defense, the judge said during the jury's lunch break.